Product schema, Offer schema and rich product results

 Wix Stores automatically generates basic Product schema on product pages, but the default implementation is often incomplete.
 It may miss AggregateRating data, variant-specific offers, or detailed product attributes.
 By adding comprehensive JSON-LD schema manually through Wix's custom code injection or the Velo developer tools, you can ensure Google has every piece of data it needs to generate the richest possible results.

-Google does not guarantee rich results even when schema is correctly implemented.
+Rich Results Eligibility: Google does not guarantee rich results even when schema is correctly implemented.
 However, having valid, comprehensive schema is a prerequisite.
 Pages without schema will never show rich product results.
 Pages with valid schema are eligible but may or may not receive them depending on the query, competition, and Google's algorithms.
-The more complete and accurate your schema, the higher your chances.

 Core Product Schema Structure